TommiA/donnerwetter-wui/README.md

 `$ mvn spring-boot:run`

 The Donnerwetter backend is expected to be reachable at http://localhost:8080.
-Reconfigure in the code is needed.
+Reconfigure the application.properties file if needed.
 See https://github.com/TommiA/Donnerwetter for more details.

 ### To use